 As the M.Sc. is a thesis-based degree program.
 The admissions committee is therefore looking for applicants with an extremely strong academic background.
 Applicants who do not meet this minimum requirement may still apply if they feel they have other qualifications that compensate for a lower average.

-You will receive an emailed notice of our decision from the Graduate Programs Office as well as a formal decision letter from the Faculty of Graduate Studies that will be posted to the student’s my.brocku.ca account.
+Successful applicants will receive an email notice of our decision from the Goodman Graduate Programs Office, as well as an official offer of admission letter from the Faculty of Graduate Studies that will be posted to the student’s my.brocku.ca account.

 The statement of interest is an opportunity to let the committee learn more about you.
 In one page, please let us know why you want an MSc, why you are interested in Goodman, what you will bring to the program and what your short term and long term goals are.
 It is also important that you include a statement of your research interests so that we can match you with an appropriate thesis supervisor.